-Allow ship to store for local pickup
+Allow ship-to-store for local pickup

 Provide customers the option to buy online and have the item shipped to a nearby store where they can pick it up.
-This way a store doesn’t necessarily have to have items in stock to sell them.
+This way a store doesn’t even have to have items in stock to sell them.

 Offer in-store pickup for local inventory

 Get products to customers sooner and save shipping costs by leveraging in-store inventory to fulfill orders.
 Allow customers to select a pickup window to keep order fulfillment and customer service moving swiftly.